 ABOUT

-The “Gikinoo’wizhiwe Onji Waaban” (Guiding for Tomorrow) or “G-WOW” Initiative is a unique approach to increasing awareness of how climate change is affecting the environment, people, cultures, and economies; and promoting action to address it by:
+The “Gikinoo’wizhiwe Onji Waaban” (Guiding for Tomorrow) or “G-WOW” Initiative is a unique educational methodology for increasing awareness of how climate change is affecting the environment, people, cultures, and economies; and promoting action to address it by:

-of how climate change is affecting traditional cultural practices of the Lake Superior Ojibwe Indians to demonstrate how climate change is affecting people of all cultures.
+- Investigating how climate change is affecting cultural practices and treaty rights of the Lake Superior Ojibwe Indians to demonstrate how climate change is affecting people of all cultures.

-- Bringing Native perspectives, tribal knowledge, and involvement to addressing issues of climate change.
+- Bringing Indigenous perspectives, tribal knowledge, and involvement to addressing issues of climate change.

-- Providing learners with knowledge about what they can do to mitigate or adapt to a changing climate.
+- Providing learners with knowledge about what they can do in their community to mitigate or adapt to a changing climate.

 Key G-WOW message points- Climate change is real.